xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Monte Scheinblum Reveals How to Easily Gain Power Off the Tee
+* imagine staying on a clock, where 12 oçlock is facing target, high hcp players starts to move the club to 5 oçlock (casting), whereas good single hcp players try to move towards 7 or 8 oclock
+* hip speed is higher on LPGA tour than PGA Tour, PGATour has 20 mph higher clubhead speed
+* you have to be patient and apply the speed later
+* rebeliongolf.com

 # Tips from The PGA TOUR.
 Episode 43 - Rory McIlroy's Insights on Feel vs Data
 * dont't try to hit numbers on monitor, use more feel
 * try extremes, if you hit heel try to hit toe